You have turned-in this assignment. You can review the lesson and see your previous answers.

 Okay, well done for all your hard work on that task.

-The mediaeval Church was also powerful because it had a strong influence on people's attitudes and behaviours.
+The medieval Church was also powerful because it had a strong influence on people's attitudes and behaviors.

-The mediaeval Church was also powerful because it was extremely wealthy.
+The medieval Church was also powerful because it was extremely wealthy.

 So now we're ready to move on to the second part of our lesson, where we're going to focus on what the Church taught about women.

-Mediaeval Britain was a patriarchal society in which men had more power, control and opportunities than women.
+Medieval Britain was a patriarchal society in which men had more power, control, and opportunities than women.

 One reason for this was because of the extent to which people's ideas were shaped by the teachings of the Church.

-At the heart of the teachings of the mediaeval Church was the idea that women were weaker than men, both physically and mentally, and that therefore women should obey their husbands.
+At the heart of the teachings of the medieval Church was the idea that women were weaker than men, both physically and mentally, and that therefore women should obey their husbands.

 Their stories were used to shape not only how women in general should behave, but also how wives were expected to conduct themselves.